DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 1.md

 $${\LARGE \delta k =  k \times \sqrt{\left(\frac{\sqrt{\delta m_2^2 - \delta m_1^2}}{(m_2 - m_1)}\right)^2 + \left(\frac{\sqrt{\delta x_2^2 - \delta x_1^2}}{(x_2 - x_1)}\right)^2}}$$

+7.

 #### Using the value taken earlier with the procedure

-By using the values in the table under the heading of
+By using the values in the table under the heading of testing, we can determine the value of k and the uncertainty associated with it for the static method.

 #### Hooke's Law